Pd2VoidTeam/VoidUI/README.md

 # VoidUI
 VoidUI is a UI mod for PAYDAY 2.
 It features an overhaul of the default HUD

-## Whats new in 1.2.6 (2021.12.19)
+## Whats new in 1.2.7 Dev (2022.01.30)

- - Added support for the Leech perk deck
+ - Added the pager tracker to the scoreboard
- - Changed SystemFS:list to BLT function, should fix Linux compatibility
+ - Hidden new downs counter
+ - WIP teammate downs start at 4 instead of 0
+ - Fixed a crash with the Realtime XP mod
+ - May fix a crash when somewone joins mid game with the joining panel option on

 ## Credits
 - Most of the hud made by Xeletron